Arul7N/LifeX/README.md

-# Family Health App
+# LifeX

+LifeX - Your Family Health Companion.
 A Flutter mobile application for managing family health records, check-ups, and reminders with Atlassian-style UI.

 ## Features